RichardEssery/FSM/README.md

 ## Building the model

 FSM is coded in Fortran.
 An executable `FSM.exe` is produced by running the script `compil.sh` for Linux or `compil.bat` for Windows.
-Both script use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be editied to use other compilers.
+Both scripts use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be edited to use other compilers.

 ## Running the model